-Welcome to IEEE AIVR 2019
+Welcome to IEEE AIVR 2020

-The IEEE International Conference on Artificial Intelligence and Virtual Reality (AIVR 2019) is a unique event, addressing researchers and industries from all areas of AI as well as Virtual, Augmented, and Mixed Reality.
+IEEE AIVR is a unique event, addressing researchers and industries from all areas of AI as well as Virtual, Augmented, and Mixed Reality.
 It provides an international forum for the exchange between those fields, to present advances in the state of the art, identify emerging research topics, and together define the future of these exciting research domains.
-We invite researchers from Virtual, as well as Augmented Reality (AR) and Mixed Reality (MR) to participate and submit their work to the program.
-Likewise, any work on AI that has a relation to any of these fields or potential for the usage in any of them is welcome.
+We invite researchers from Virtual Reality (VR) as well as Augmented Reality (AR) and Mixed Reality (MR) to participate and submit their work to the program.
+Likewise, work on AI that has a relation to any of these fields or potential for the usage in any of them is welcome.
 Please refer to the different submission categories under "For Authors" above for further details.

 IEEE AIVR 2020 is over.
 We hope you enjoyed it and thank everyone who contributed, attended, and made it happen.

 Proceedings and recordings from the sessions are available on the virtual program web page until about one month after the conference.

 Keynote speeches are available via this